awsdocs/amazon-forecast-developer-guide/doc_source/API_DescribePredictor.md

 # DescribePredictor<a name="API_DescribePredictor"></a>

+**Note**
+ This operation is only valid for legacy predictors created with CreatePredictor\.
+If you are not using a legacy predictor, use [DescribeAutoPredictor](API_DescribeAutoPredictor.md)\.

 Describes a predictor created using the [CreatePredictor](API_CreatePredictor.md) operation\.

 In addition to listing the properties provided in the `CreatePredictor` request, this operation lists the following properties: